 - Many of our most common words (also known as high frequency words) are not phonetically decodable.
 Children need to learn to recognise them through their shape and other clues, e.g. initial letter / context. - Some children find any type of decoding difficult and rely on learning to recognise all words by sight. - TWOA phonics programme also incorporates the teaching and learning of high frequency words. - The most common high frequency words are categorised differently according to different schemes.
-TWOA scheme uses the 'First 100 HF Word List' and the 'Next 200 HF Words List'. - Ensure you assess pupil knowledge at the beginning and end of the year, and ideally at the midpoint.
+TWOA scheme uses Sets 1-5. - Ensure you assess pupil knowledge at the beginning and end of the year, and ideally at the midpoint.
 Use the high frequency word assessments to do this.
 Make a note of how you assessed the pupil on the assessment.
 Store a copy of any assessments.